UO Libraries Open Access Article Processing Charge (OA-APC) Award Fund, renewed and updated for 2021-2022

 - Hybrid journals do not qualify (i.e. a journal must be entirely open access, rather than offering “optional-OA” fees as well as subscription-fees)

-- Requests for other OA publications fees (e.g. OA book charges) will be considered on a one-by-one basis
+- Requests for other OA publications fees not discussed on this page (other than articles and books) will be considered on a one-by-one basis

 - Submit the Article Processing Charge Application.

-For questions about the OA-APC Funds and application process, email Miriam Rigby, email@example.com
+For questions about the UO Libraries' OA-APC and BPC Funds and application process, email Miriam Rigby, firstname.lastname@example.org

 If you have another type of Open Access publishing project (journal, ebook, open educational resources, etc.) for which you would like support, please contact us to discuss options as well.